gamblevore/speedie/Documentation/Cake.md

 ## The 🍰 Cake 🍰 VM (unfinished but getting closer)

 Speedie's Virtual Machine, "`Cake`", is a perfect match for Speedie.
-It compiles code to 2-3x smaller than ARM code on average, improving VM speed.
+It compiles 2-3x smaller than ARM on average, improving VM speed.

 Speedie doesn't require `Cake` to run it's programs.
 Speedie can output C++ and compile that.